thiesxco/kubernetes-latest-manifest/README.md

 ## Docker and Kubernetes Deep Dive
-- I have did my best to capture all the example to create kubernetes objects, docker and helm charts development.
+- I did my best to capture all the example to create kubernetes objects, docker and helm charts development.
 - Topic wise folder
   - DockerEngine
   - Kubernetes